santi100a/equal-lib/README.md

 - Via PNPM: `pnpm install @santi100/equal-lib`

 ## API
+- `interface EqualityOptions;` Options for equality functions.
+    * `epsilon?: number;` An optional epsilon (for increasing floating-point precision).

-- `function arrayEquality<T>(array1: T[], array2: T[]): boolean;` Compares two arrays.
+- `function arrayEquality<T = unknown>(a: T[], b: T[], opts?: EqualityOptions): boolean;` Compares two arrays.
 It takes both arrays as arguments, and returns whether or not they are equal.
+It can also take an optional `EqualityOptions` object as its third argument.
-- `function objectEquality<A extends Record<any, any>, B extends Record<any, any>>(obj1: A, obj2: B): boolean;` Compares two objects.
+- `function objectEquality<T extends Record<any, any>>(obj1: A, obj2: Record<any, any>, opts?: EqualityOptions): boolean;` Compares two objects.
 It takes both objects as arguments, and returns whether or not they are equal.
+It can also take an optional `EqualityOptions` object as its third argument.
 - `function deepEquality(param1: any, param2: any): boolean;` (since 1.0.4) Deeply compares `param1` and `param2`.
 It takes any two values as arguments, and returns whether or not they are equal.
+It can also take an optional `EqualityOptions` object as its third argument.

 Keep in mind that since version 1.0.2, this library can compare:
 - Nested arrays or objects